 - A unique feature of the emu quill is the two-fold rachis rising up out of a single shaft.

 - There is a large population living on the eastern side of Australia.

 - Emus live in different environments over Australia, both inland and close to the sea.

 - Emus predominately travel in groups.
 In fact, they can form huge groups.

-- Emus are also found in New Guinea, Indonesia, Solomon Islands, and the Philippines.
+- Emus are also found in New Guinea, Indonesia, the Solomon Islands, and the Philippines.

-- They are mostly commonly found in territories of savannah forest and sclerophyll forest, and least commonly found in intensely populated regions and dry areas.
+- They are mostly commonly found in territories of savannah forest and sclerophyll (wooded) forest, and least commonly found in densely populated regions and dry areas.